kalendar/assessments/srl/strategies/understanding/low-summary.md

-Your results show that you **do not frequently** uses many strategies to learn and remember information from your courses.
+Your survey results show that you **do not frequently** uses many strategies to learn and remember information from your courses.
 Because college often requires students to remember a lot of information, it is important to learn ways to help organize and synthesize information in highly effective ways.

 To enhance your skills at learning concepts and recalling information, read the strategies below.
 Click on the **More Info** button to learn even more.